 Environment, Science, Technology, and Health (ESTH) Officers Around the World

-There are approximately fifty Foreign Service officers located in embassies around the world who focus exclusively on environment, science, technology, and health issues within our bilateral diplomatic relationships.
-They engage our allies on the full range of OES issues, such as, oceans and fisheries; conservation; protection of marine mammals and wildlife; water; cooperation on satellites and global positioning systems; bilateral science cooperation; health policy; environmental capacity building under our Free Trade Agreements, and climate change and renewable energy, among others.
-In addition, ESTH officers represent U.S. positions in multilateral fora at the U.S. Missions to the United Nations in New York City and Geneva, and at the U.S. Mission to the European Union.
+Foreign Service officers located in embassies around the world focus on ESTH issues within our bilateral diplomatic relationships.
+They engage our allies on the full range of OES issues, such as, oceans and fisheries; cooperation on satellites and global positioning systems; health policy; bilateral science cooperation; conservation; protection of marine mammals and wildlife; water; environmental standards, climate change and renewable energy, among others.
+In addition, ESTH officers represent U.S. positions in multilateral fora at the U.S. Missions to the United Nations and at the U.S. Mission to the European Union.
 ESTH officers work closely with other USG agencies and support their efforts by raising key issues at the diplomatic level.
-They cooperate with nongovernmental organizations to raise awareness of ESTH issues, promote good environmental governance and public participation, and advocate the use of ESTH core issues to strengthen diplomatic relations.
+They also cooperate with nongovernmental organizations to raise awareness of ESTH issues, promote good environmental governance and public participation, and advocate the use of ESTH core issues to strengthen diplomatic relations.

 Regional Environmental Hubs

-To address transboundary environmental issues, and to support officers working on OES issues, the Department established 12 regional environmental hubs, located in embassies around the world.
-The hub concept is based on the idea that transboundary environmental problems can best be addressed through regional cooperation.
-The regional environmental officer's role complements the traditional bilateral environment, science, technology, and health officers stationed in U.S. Embassies in many countries of the world.
-Rather than dealing with a single country, hub officers engage with several countries of a region on a particular issue, with the aim of promoting regional environmental cooperation, sharing of environmental data, and adoption of environmentally sound policies that will benefit all countries in that area while advancing U.S. interests.
+Because transboundary environmental problems can best be addressed through regional cooperation, the Department established twelve regional environmental hubs, located in embassies around the world.
+The Regional Environmental Officer's (REO) role complements the traditional bilateral ESTH officers stationed around the world.
+REOs engage with several countries of a region on a particular strategic issue, with the aim of promoting regional cooperation, sharing of data, and adoption of environmentally sound policies that will benefit all countries in that area while advancing U.S. interests.